 Make an impact and grow your leadership as a college student.
 Teach For America offers programs and paid internships for undergraduates throughout the year.

 As an undergrad, you can join a powerful network of changemakers and help shape the future our country.
 TFA can help you take your leadership to the next level through unique professional development opportunities.

-We offer paid internships and all-expenses-paid programs for undergraduates from all majors and colleges across the country.
+We offer paid internships for undergraduates from all majors and colleges across the country.
 Each opportunity prepares you for a career of impact, while giving you the chance to explore social issues affecting our nation.